kindzal/qw-maps-to-grayscale/README.md

 - convert extracted textures to grayscale and put them in qw\textures\\{MAP} directory using i_view64.exe
 - remove all files in the temp dir and the temp dir itself from the current folder

-If you want the script to recreate all map textures in grayscale make sure to delete all map dirs from qw\textures first
+If you want the script to recreate all map textures in grayscale make sure to delete all map dirs from qw\textures first.

 ## Prerequisites
 - <a href="https://www.irfanview.com/64bit.htm" rel="nofollow">IrfanView 64-bit</a>